[Webinar] How to Boost Developer Productivity with Policy-Driven IaC

 Awesome!
 We learned how to pass values to Terraform variables in a variety of ways and solved our many to many problems of managing multiple variables for many environments.

-Autoloading tfvars file
+Autoloading tfvars files

 Terraform auto loads tfvars files only when they are named terraform.tfvars or terraform.tfvars.json.
+Can we ensure that tfvars files following custom naming schemes are loaded automatically?

-It is in fact possible to name your file whatever you wish and have Terraform load it automatically.
+It is possible to name your file whatever you wish and have Terraform load it automatically.
 All we have to do is provide the file name with .auto.tfvars as an extension.
 Let’s try it out.

 We will rename the dev.tfvars file to dev.auto.tfvars and run terraform plan on it.
 The expectation is that Terraform should automatically pick the value t2.large from the dev.auto.tfvars file instead of the default value t2.micro.